skirtyman/2BNOR-2B/README.md

 The total time spent is not very accurate as the first ~4 months of this project, no timer was set.
 The total time spent spent is closer to 300 hours spent.
 ## What this Repository contains
 This repository contains my A-level Computer Science coursework.
-It includes the complete source code for the application and the suplementary report that accompanies it.
-This README contains the report below and the source code can be found above.
+It includes the complete source code for the application and the suplementary report that accompanies it (in the pdf).
 The mark breakdown of the project is below:
 - Analysis: 8/9
 - Desgin: 12/12